yin9w9/DupNAS/README.md

 - `/Inference/Model-converter/` provides the model converter, which applies the splitting configuration to a network solution to generate a split network that can be deployed on TFLite-Micro.
 - `/Inference/Tflm-engine/` provides the build process for TFLite-Micro.
 - `/assets/DupNAS_paper_data.xlsx` contains the experimental results presented in the paper.
+- `/assets/models/` contains the models used for deployment and evaluation.
+-
 ---
 ## 🧭 Getting Started